Kew (NSW)

 Kew lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Kew (NSW) SA2's population is estimated at around 1,912 as of November 2025.
-This reflects an increase of 151 people (8.6%) since the 2021 Census, which reported a population of 1,761 people in Kew (NSW) SA2.
-The change is inferred from the resident population of 1,862 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 93 persons per square kilometer in Kew (NSW) SA2, providing significant space per person and potential room for further development.
-Kew's 8.6% growth since the 2021 census exceeded the non-metro area's growth rate of 5.7%.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kew (NSW) is around 1,924.
+This reflects an increase of 163 people since the 2021 Census, which reported a population of 1,761.
+The change is inferred from AreaSearch's estimation of the resident population at 1,862 following examination of the latest ERP data release by the ABS in June 2024, and an additional 53 validated new addresses since the Census date.
+This level of population equates to a density ratio of 93 persons per square kilometer.
+The suburb's 9.3% growth since the 2021 census exceeded the Rest of NSW (5.9%), indicating significant growth in the area.
+Population growth was primarily driven by interstate migration, contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of national non-metropolitan areas is projected for Kew (NSW) SA2, with the area expected to increase by 382 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, an above median population growth is projected for the suburb until 2041, with an expected increase of 379 persons, reflecting a gain of 15.8% in total over the 17 years.

 Frequently Asked Questions - Population